charliedavison/acme-supermarket-test/README.md

 # ACME Supermarket

+## Test Solution

+### Setup

+1. npm install
+2. npm run build
+3. npm test
+4. Open public/index.html in your browser

+## Description of the problem
  Create a solution for the ACME Supermarket problem.

-## Description of the problem

 ACME's quest for global domination has prompted us to open a supermarket – we sell only three products: